y9vad9/krawler/README.md

 - 🇺🇦 Ukrainian
 - 🏳️ Russian

 ## Documentation
 The documentation is not available for now, I will provide one once I stabilize the bot functionality.

+## License
+This project is distributed under the MIT License.
+However, use of this project, including any modifications or redistributions, must comply with [Supercell's Fan Content Policy](https://supercell.com/en/fan-content-policy/).
+Failure to do so may violate Supercell's terms and result in legal consequences.

 ## Feedback